LTL Freight Shipping

 Why I have to choose LTL freight shipping

-Once you exceed 150 lbs., those carriers cannot handle the freight properly.
+Once you exceed 150 lbs., many carriers cannot handle the freight properly.
 Shipping LTL means you will have to palletize and package to a higher standard, but to your client that means the freight arrives in the same condition as you shipped it.

 LTL shipping is a much cheaper shipping option than any other way, such as air freight, via a direct truck, or via a company truck that you own and operate.